GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ![alt text](https://raw.githubusercontent.com/GluuFederation/cluster-mgr/master/manual_install/images/JXplorer%20config.png)

-- What we need to do is open "Gluu" -> "appliances" -> the first inum here will be where all the attributes we need to modify will be
+- Open "Gluu" -> "appliances" -> the first inum here will be where all the attributes needing modification will be

-- We have to modify the "oxCacheConfig" attribute to include our redis-server FQDN.
-Here I installed redis-server outside of one of my Gluu chroots
+- Modify the "oxCacheConfig" attribute to include the redis-server FQDN.
+Here, I installed redis-server outside of one of my Gluu chroots

 ![alt text](https://raw.githubusercontent.com/GluuFederation/cluster-mgr/master/manual_install/images/ManualCache_ox.png)

-- The important things I changed were "cacheProviderType" from "IN_MEMORY" to "REDIS".
+- Change "cacheProviderType" from "IN_MEMORY" to "REDIS".
 After that, in the "redisConfiguration" portion of "servers", I added "cluster.example.org:16379" which is the server I installed redis-server.

-- We also must make sure that all LDAP servers are utilized for authorization by modifying the "oxIDPAuthentication" attribute.
+- Make sure that all LDAP servers are utilized for authorization by modifying the "oxIDPAuthentication" attribute.

 ![alt text](https://raw.githubusercontent.com/GluuFederation/cluster-mgr/master/manual_install/images/ManualCache_auth.png)

-- Here all I did was changed the servers from localhost:1636 to the FQDNs of my servers
+- Here, change the servers from localhost:1636 to the FQDNs of my servers

 ```